-This module displays a list of all registered site members with author permissions and allows you to change the post author by choosing a new author from the drop-down menu …
+This feature displays a list of all registered site members with author privileges and allows you to change the author of the post by choosing a new post author from the drop-down menu …

-Note: This module only displays on your post editing area if you have multiple authors on your web site.
+Note: This module only displays on your post editing screen if you have multiple registered users on your web site with authoring privileges.

 Learn more about assigning different post authors in WordPress here: